PerryLong/Project_Gospel_Network/README.md

 3. **Identity Verification:** Linked digital signatures to my verified email identity.

 ## Repository Contents
-- 'verse.txt': An orignal copy of the bible verse with no encryption(John 15:17).
+- 'verse.txt': An original copy of the bible verse with no encryption(John 15:17).
 - 'verse.txt.asc': A clear-signed bible verse (John 15:17).
 - 'ProjectGospelNetwork_PublicKey.asc': My first public key for verification(expired).
-- 'ProjectGospelNetworkv2_PublicKey.asc
+- 'ProjectGospelNetworkv2_PublicKey.asc': The current public key for verification.

 ## How to Verify My Work
-To verify the integrity of the signed file in this repsitory, follow these steps in your terminal:
+To verify the integrity of the signed file in this repository, follow these steps in your terminal:

 1. **Import my key:**
    'gpg --import ProjectGospelNetworkv2_PublicKey.asc'